storj/design-docs/20240808-custom-limit-email-notifications.md

 Our current live accounting project usage behavior is designed to allow for very quickly getting and updating a handful of values per project (specific limits and corresponding usage) with minimal DB calls.

-We need to have additional information during limit validation to properly queue events: the `threshold_events` flags from the `projects` table.
+We need to have additional information during limit validation to properly queue events: the `notification_flags` flags from the `projects` table.
 This is because we not only need to check (1) is current usage above or below the threshold?
-We also need to check (2) has a notification been triggered for this threshold before?
+We also need to check (2) are notification emails for this threshold enabled?
+And (3) has a notification been triggered for this threshold before?

 This additional information could be merged into the live accounting redis cache.
 This would likely be the most optimal/efficient, but at the risk of changing the responsibilities of the live accounting package.

-If we don't add additional information to the live accounting cache (or some other cache), it requires making a query to the `projects` table for the `threshold_events` flag - something we want to avoid to keep metainfo as efficient as possible.
+If we don't add additional information to the live accounting cache (or some other cache), it requires making a query to the `projects` table for the `notification_flags` - something we want to avoid to keep metainfo as efficient as possible.

 #### Queue processing in core: